-If vessels have preferences for anchoring or which side they are limited to tender off then these should be made known to the pilot prior to arrival.
+If vessels have preferences for anchoring, or a side they are limited to tender off then these should be made known to the Pilot prior to arrival.

-Occasionally thick fog can be present in the bay during early mornings but typically burns off before mid-morning.
+Occasionally thick fog can be present in the bay during early mornings by typically burns off before mid-morning.
+Tenders without radar should remain with the vessel until they can see the land.